Asabeneh/30-Days-Of-React/12_Day_Forms/12_forms.md

       file,
       skills: formattedSkills,
     }
-    // the is the place we connect backend api to send the data to the database console.log(data)
+    // the is the place where we connect backend api to send the data to the database console.log(data)
   }